cuiyongbo/hello-world/my_wiki/languages/english_note_book/english_notes_14.rst

 |
 | peerless [无双的]
 | Definition: better than all others of its kind.
-| Usage: a peerless performance
+| Usage: a peerless performance.
 |
 | eminent
 | Definition: famous and respected, especially in a particular profession.